 Starbucks (SBUX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the coffee chain had lost 3.13% over the past month, lagging the Retail-Wholesale sector's loss of 2.76% and the S&P 500's loss of 1.22% in that time.
+Coming into today, shares of the coffee chain had lost 6.04% in the past month.
+In that same time, the Retail-Wholesale sector lost 1.18%, while the S&P 500 lost 0.61%.

-Wall Street will be looking for positivity from SBUX as it approaches its next earnings report date.
-The company is expected to report EPS of $0.70, up 12.9% from the prior-year quarter.
+SBUX will be looking to display strength as it nears its next earnings release, which is expected to be October 30, 2019.
+On that day, SBUX is projected to report earnings of $0.70 per share, which would represent year-over-year growth of 12.9%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.63 billion, up 5.18% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for SBUX.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for SBUX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.23% lower.
-SBUX is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.01% lower.
+SBUX is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note SBUX's current valuation metrics, including its Forward P/E ratio of 28.08.
-This represents a premium compared to its industry's average Forward P/E of 21.84.
+Looking at its valuation, SBUX is holding a Forward P/E ratio of 27.89.
+For comparison, its industry has an average Forward P/E of 21.6, which means SBUX is trading at a premium to the group.

-We can also see that SBUX currently has a PEG ratio of 2.12.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants was holding an average PEG ratio of 2.04 at yesterday's closing price.
+Investors should also note that SBUX has a PEG ratio of 2.1 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 2.03 based on yesterday's closing prices.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 111, putting it in the top 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 42% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.